AndreaPrestia/Felis/README.md

 **publish**

 This endpoint is used to publish a message with whatever contract in the payload, by topic, to every listener subscribed to Felis.
+This endpoint returns the unique identifier of the message published, assigned by the broker.

 ```
 curl -X 'POST' \